newbieprogrammer123/Unity-and-Web-Projects/README.md

 # Unity-and-Web-Projects
-These a collection of my own IT projects.
+This is a collection of my own IT projects.

 My first website: https://github.com/newbieprogrammer123/Website